Mica Ertegün: Career

 In 1967, she co-founded MAC II with decorator and author Chessy Rayner (with the MAC initials representing "Mica And Chessy"), focusing on residential and commercial projects.
 Ertegun's design projects have included the 1969 redesign of Saks Fifth Avenue's flagship store's fifth floor.

 Philanthropy

-Ertegun's philanthropic efforts were numerous, with significant donations to the University of Oxford, establishing the Ertegun Graduate Scholarship Programme in the Humanities.
+Ertegün's philanthropic efforts were numerous, with significant donations to the University of Oxford, establishing the Ertegun Graduate Scholarship Programme in the Humanities.
 Her contributions to cultural heritage include leading donations for the restoration of the Holy Edicule at the Church of the Holy Sepulchre in Jerusalem and the creation of the Mica and Ahmet Ertegun Atrium at Jazz at Lincoln Center in New York.

 Awards and honors

-For her contributions to philanthropy, education, and British-American cultural relations, Ertegun was awarded an honorary CBE by Queen Elizabeth II in 2017.
+For her contributions to philanthropy, education, and British-American cultural relations, Ertegün was awarded an honorary CBE by Queen Elizabeth II in 2017.
 She was a 1993 inductee in the Interior Design magazine Hall of Fame along with her MAC II founder, Rayner.
 In 2023, she was added to the Architectural Digest AD100 Hall of Fame.

 Death

-Mica Ertegun died, aged 97, at her home in Southampton, New York on December 2, 2023.
+Mica Ertegün died, aged 97, at her home in Southampton, New York on December 2, 2023.